 Our marketing efforts are focused on growing demand for our solutions and establishing Descartes as a thought leader and innovator across the markets we serve.
 Marketing programs are delivered through integrated initiatives designed to reach our target customer and prospect groups.
-These programs include digital and online marketing, trade shows and user group events, partner-focused campaigns, proactive media relations, and direct corporate marketing efforts.
+These programs include digital and online marketing, partner-focused campaigns, proactive media relations, and direct corporate marketing efforts.

-Fiscal 2019 Highlights
+Fiscal 2025 Highlights

-On February 2, 2018, Descartes acquired Aljex Software, Inc. ("Aljex"), a cloud-based provider of back-office transportation management solutions for freight brokers and transportation providers. automate US-based Aljex helps customers business processes and create electronic documents critical for executing transportation moves through the lifecycle of a shipment.
-The price for the acquisition approximately \$32.4 million, net of cash acquired, which was funded from drawing on our existing credit facility.
+On March 28, 2024, Descartes acquired all of the shares of OCR Services, Inc. ("OCR"), a leading provider of global trade compliance solutions and content.
+The purchase price for the acquisition was approximately \$82.8 million, net of cash acquired, which was funded from cash on hand.